 The CAPITAL Project Trust is a user led organisation; founded in 1997, it is run by and for people with mental health issues across West Sussex.
 CAPITAL supports and trains people with mental health issues to enable them to be involved in improving services in a variety of ways.

-For Word document (plaintext) versions of the case studies, please use the following links:
+To access Word document (plaintext) versions of the case studies, please use the following links:

 Peer Support Publications

 We have published reports on Peer Support and Safety, Remote and Online Peer Support, Peer Support: Working with the VCSE sector and more.
 All of these can be found on our Publications & Tools page by clicking ‘peer support’ in the filter on the right hand side.

 A collaboration between statutory and voluntary sector organisations across Sussex facilitated the production of a peer led and produced ‘Principles of Peer Support’ Charter in 2018.

 The Charter aims to promote the principles of peer support and the varied settings and diversity of approaches across communities.
 You can read more and download the Charter here.